Core Aeration & Overseeding in Cleveland, Ohio

 Aeration also enhances the effectiveness of your fertilization program.
 When soil is compacted, fertilizer sits on the surface and washes away with the next rain.
 After aeration, those nutrients move directly into the root zone where they are absorbed.
 Customers who combine aeration with our 7-step fertilization program consistently see faster green-up, better density, and improved weed resistance.

-Thick, striped lawn achieved through annual core aeration and professional fertilization in Northeast Ohio
+Thick striped lawn achieved through annual core aeration and professional fertilization in Northeast Ohio

 When to Aerate Your Lawn in Ohio

 The timing of aeration directly impacts how well your lawn responds.
 Northeast Ohio's climate creates two viable aeration windows — but one is clearly superior.
+Our guide to aerating and overseeding in Ohio covers the full details, including soil signs that tell you it is time.

 What Core Aeration Does for Your Lawn